mtricht/gamesense-essentials/README.md

 # gamesense-essentials
 Essential OLED integrations for SteelSeries Gamesense.

-This programs add the following to your SteelSeries OLED screen:
+This programs adds the following to your SteelSeries OLED screen:

 - A clock
 - Volume slider when changing